WillieXia/Project-Go/README.txt

 -Program mouse cursor to react to each placement on the board

 ALGORITHM
--KO RULE: State of the board can not be what it was previously (Easy: Just compare intended move state with previous state of board) -(COMPLETED) Capture: Use a Dijkstra's pathfinder algorithm at a starting point, and recursively check if the opposite color is captured
+-(COMPLETED) KO RULE: State of the board can not be what it was previously (Easy: Just compare intended move state with previous state of board) -(COMPLETED) Capture: Use a Dijkstra's pathfinder algorithm at a starting point, and recursively check if the opposite color is captured